garbados/the-emerald-green/doc/player_guide.md

 - **Name**: What's in a name?
 - **Description**: A summary of the trait, for humans.
-- **Unique**: Whether a trait matches against your absences as a whole ("unique") or can trigger multiple times, once for each matching absence.
+- **Requires**: An expression describing the conditions under which the trait activates, as a list of special operators ("and", "or", "count") and card tags ("even", "odd", "prime", "swords").
-- **Requires**: An expression of what absence or absences cause the trait to activate, as a list of special operators ("and", "or", "count") and card tags ("even", "odd", "prime", "swords").
+    - **Traits**, **Deck**, **Card**: The requirements which, when satisfied by your Pact and/or other traits, activate and apply to your character. *Traits* indicate the traits you must possess for this trait to activate. *Deck* evaluates the cards in your Pact altogether, while *Card* matches against each one individually.
+A Trait with a Card requirement will apply as many times as it matches cards in your Pact, provided its *Deck* and *Trait* requirements are also satisfied.
 - **Effect**:
     - *Attributes*: Traits may increase some attributes.
     - *Skills*: Traits may provide proficiency in a skill.